ferrouswheel/tenet/README.md

 - new message - direct chat with users
 - new comment (optional with attachment)
 - is peer online?
+- get updates since X - ask friend to send any messages that may be for them since a given timestamp
 - request peering / friend request
 - accept peer / accept friend
 - friend delete (or unsubscribe and silently stop providing updates)